MacRumors 2026 Valentine's Day Gift Guide

 Robot Vacuums

-I tested several Matter-enabled robot vacuums this year, and I am sold.
-These are excellent at vacuuming and mopping, and can be real time savers.
-I particularly liked the Deebot X11 Omnicyclone, the Deebot X9 Pro, and the Roborock Saros 10R.
+Robot vacuums are excellent at vacuuming and mopping, and can be real time savers.
+Some particularly good options we've checked out include the Deebot X11 Omnicyclone, the Deebot X9 Pro, and the Roborock Saros 10R.
 Some of these are over $1,100, but you get what you pay for.

 ecovacs x11 2

-I've tested some lower-cost versions and have a review in the works, but the lower-end models I've used lack the navigation capabilities of the more expensive versions and add a lot more frustration to the cleaning process.
+Lower-end models are more affordable, but tend to lack the navigation capabilities of the more expensive versions and can add a lot more frustration to the cleaning process.
 Not all brands are the same, though, so it's worth some research on the best option.

 Epson EcoTank Photo ET-8550

 For printing photos, Epson's printers are some of the best, though Canon has its fans too.
-I recently got the EcoTank Photo ET-8550, and I think it's a great option if you want to get your images off of your phone.
+Epson's EcoTank Photo ET-8550, is a great option if you want to get your images off of your phone.

 epson ecotank printer

 It's normally $800, but Best Buy has it for $500 right now.
 EcoTank printers are more expensive than your standard printer because the ink is cheap.
-These use refillable liquid ink rather than printer cartridges, and that is the main reason why I chose this model.
+These use refillable liquid ink rather than printer cartridges, making it more affordable in the long run.

-Epson has to make its on the printer upfront because the ink lasts so much longer and is so much more affordable.
+Epson has to make its on the printer upfront because the ink lasts so much longer.
 There are other EcoTank printers that aren't as expensive, but this one is optimized for images and prints at up to 13"x19".

 Plant Grow Lights